jakubpulaczewski/pipeline-flow/docs/pages/intro/core_concepts.rst

 Core Concepts
 ==============
-This section introduces the fundamental concepts behind ``pipeline-flow``, helping you understand its core principles and how it functions.
+This section introduces the fundamental concepts behind ``pipeline-flow``, particularly aimed at new users and developers.
+It provides an overview of the core components of the framework, such as data pipelines, concurrency, plugins, and pipeline orchestration, to help you understand how the framework works.

 Please refer to the following topics to get started: